 Executive Committee

-Members of the staff senate elect senators each year to serve on the ESS executive committee in the following roles: President, Vice President, Treasurer, Communications Officer, and two Co-Secretaries.
+Members of the staff senate elect senators each year to serve on the ESS executive committee in the following roles: President, Vice President, Treasurer, Communications Officer, and Secretary.

 President